alexbird-hunterindustries/lightning-talks/2025-04-03-types-of-coupling/presentation.md

 ## Couple wisely

+Not "avoid coupling"

-Since coupling costs, but we sell coupling, then let's make good choices about what we couple together
+Rather: "make good choices about how and what we couple"

 ---